Last updated 11/03/2022

 A number of factors influence the length of a program, such as quality, modality, pace, and flexibility.
 Some coding bootcamps offer full-time and part-time programs, or allow students to proceed at their own pace.
-Bootcamps may be available online, in person, or a combination of both.
-When choosing a coding bootcamp, you’ll want to select a program with a location, availability, and structure that fits your needs.
+Bootcamps may be available online, in person, or presented in a combination of both.
+When choosing a coding bootcamp, you’ll want to select a program with a format, location, availability, and structure that fits your needs.

 Students who prefer the face-to-face approach to learning and want to continue working while they study should pursue an in-person, part-time program.
 Others may live too far away to attend classes in person and need to make a career pivot as quickly as possible.
 In this case, an online, full-time program may be the best fit.
 Still, others who possess some technical expertise, and discipline may prefer a self-paced program, however, some prospective students may need the support of live online or in-person instruction to keep them accountable.

 How Do You Prepare for a Coding Bootcamp?

 While deciding to enroll in a coding bootcamp is a major step in achieving your career goals, remember these programs take commitment.
 These programs require time and focus for students to be successful and get the most from the experience.
 With coding bootcamps especially, you should expect the program to be a burst of activity, such as learning coding terms and technical topics, tackling workshop assignments, working on solo and team programming projects, and immersing yourself in web development.
 That being said, taking the following steps can help you prepare for a coding bootcamp.